d3zza/simple-scss-grid/README.md

 #### gridRow

-Grid an inner container for grid items that offsets their margins at the various gutter sizes.
+Grid an inner flex container for grid items that offsets their margins at the various gutter sizes.

 ```scss
 .row {